fossasia/phimpme-android/README.md

    This branch contains automatically generated apk file for testing.

  * **gh-pages**
-   Hosting the landing page [phimp.me](http://phimp.me)

-> For reference https://fossasia.github.io/phimpme-android/ is the Gihub-Pages link for this Repo
+   For reference gh-pages branch is hosting the Gihub-Pages link for this Repo at https://fossasia.github.io/phimpme-android/

 ## Development Setup